 - In the case of the Early in Career Award, the letter must address how the nominee(s) fit in to the early in career category.

-- In the case of the Academic of the Year Award, the letter must refer to a specific and recent contribution.
+- In the case of the Ehor Boyanowsky Academic of the Year Award, the letter must refer to a specific and recent contribution.

 - In the case of the Paz Buttedahl Career Achievement Award, the letter must refer to contributions over the course of the career.

 CUFA BC no longer requires a physical nomination package.
 Please submit nominations as a single PDF, with documents in the following order: nomination form, cover letter from nominator, two letters of reference, CV(s) of nominee(s).

 Award recipients must be willing and able to attend the awards gala in Victoria, BC on April 13, 2022 and to make a brief presentation of their work.